 On August 4, 2008, the Academy entered into a three-year contract with the Kalamazoo Regional Educational Service Agency Board of Education to charter a public school academy.
 The contract requires the Academy to act exclusively as a governmental agency and not undertake any action inconsistent with its status as an entity authorized to receive state school aid funds pursuant to the State Constitution.
-The Kalamazoo Regional Educational Service Agency Board of Education is the fiscal agent for the Academy and is responsible for overseeing the Academy's compliance with the contract and all applicable laws.
-The Academy pays the Kalamazoo Regional Educational Service Agency Board of Educate aid as administrative fees.
-Total administrative fees for the year ended June 30, 2012 were approximately \$8,700.
+The Kalamazoo Regional Educational Service Agency Board of Education is the fiscal agent for the Academy and is responsible for overseeing the Academy's compliance with the contract and all applicable laws, along with performing accounting and administrative tasks.
+The Academy pays the Kalamazoo Regional Educational Service Agency Board of Education 3 percent of unrestricted state aid as administrative fees.
+Total administrative fees for the year ended June 30, 2013 were approximately \$10,800.

-On May 11, 2011, the Academy amended its contract with the Kalamazoo Regional Education Service Agency Board of Education to extend the contract for an additional three years, terminating on August 3, 2014.
+On May 11, 2011, the Academy amended its contract with the Kalamazoo Regional Education Service Agency Board of Education to extend the contract for an additional three years, terminating on August 3, 2014, and will be pursued to extend again during the year.

-Educational Services - The Academy has entered into an agreement for education services with Ombudsman Educational Services, Ltd. for a one-year term covering the 2011-2012 school year, renewable annually for one additional year.
+Educational Services - The Academy has entered into an agreement for education services with Ombudsman Educational Services, Ltd. for a term covering the 2013-2014 school year, which automatically renews every year through the 2015-2016 school year.
 Under the terms of the agreement, Ombudsman Educational Services, Ltd. provides all the required labor, materials, and supervision necessary for the provision of educational services to the students.
-Fees under this contract for the year ended June 30, 2012 were \$239,600.
+Fees under this contract for the year ended June 30, 2013 were \$275,000.